 If you’re really wanting an experience clothed in history, there’s no better place than The Cardinal Hotel.
 The historic RJ Reynolds building was converted into this boutique luxury hotel, complete with a bowling alley, basketball court, and ornate fixtures.
 It’s also pet-friendly and steeped in subtle details that frame the masculine memories of important boardroom meetings and the future of tobacco production.

-This Winston-Salem hotel is one of our favorite places to stay in North Carolina and you can read more about our experience here.
+The Cardinal is one of our favorite places to stay in North Carolina and one of Winston-Salem’s awesome historic hotels.
+You can read more about our experience here.
 Looking for hotels in Downtown Winston-Salem or near Wake Forest University?
 Check here for the best pricing and availability of hotels in Dash City!

 Our Thoughts and Yours, Too!

 While digging into these weekend things to do in Winston-Salem, one thing we realized is that this really is a city for everyone.
 Whether you’re a foodie, brew lover, oenophile, love the great outdoors, history buff, or a family, there really is a lot to fill your itinerary.
 The city is perfect for a day-trip, a weekend getaway, or a long-term commitment.
 Personally, we see Winston-Salem as a great way to experience all that North Carolina has to offer.

 Ever been to Winston-Salem?
 What did you think of it?
 What’s the first place you’d check out when in Winston-Salem?
 If we missed something, feel free to let us know about it.

 This article about weekend things to do in Winston-Salem is part of our series on Winston-Salem, The Piedmont, and more places to visit in North Carolina.
 Special thanks to Visit Winston-Salem for helping us with admission to Old Salem and Reynolda House.
 All opinions within this article are our own.